Lumberscout/Documents/whitepaper.md

 Questions & assistance: info@lumberscout.com

-Developers and investors are encouraged to connect with us on Telegram!: http://bit.ly/2BRok2w
+Developers and members of the community are encouraged to connect with us on Telegram!: http://bit.ly/2BRok2w